Your doctor will talk to you about the treatment they suggest. They will explain its benefits and the possible side effects.

 Resectable, which means they can remove it with surgery.

 Unresectable, which means that surgery to remove the cancer is not possible.
-The cancer may have spread to nearby organs (locally advanced cancer) or to more distant areas of the body (metastatic cancer).
+The cancer may have grown into nearby organs (locally advanced cancer) or to more distant areas of the body (metastatic cancer).

 This means that the cancer is only in the pancreas, or has grown just outside it into structures such as the small bowel, bile duct or stomach.
 But it isn't affecting any of the nearby major blood vessels.
 Generally, stage 1 and 2 pancreatic cancers are resectable.